Limitations of XMI

 Notes for Exporting to Rose and Other Tools

-- Some parts of the XMI import/export process do not work as expected in products like Rational Rose; for example, Note Links are not supported, and State Operations import but do not appear in diagrams.
-In addition, Rational Rose only supports import of a full project, not a single package.
+Some parts of the XMI import/export process do not work as expected in products like Rational Rose; for example, Note Links are not supported, and State Operations import but do not appear in diagrams.
+Rational Rose only supports import of a full project, not a single Package.

-- For best results, it is recommended that you keep the model elements to export to Rose simple and conforming as closely as possible to the UML 1.3 specification.
+For best results, it is recommended that you keep the model elements to export to Rose simple and that they conform as closely as possible to the UML 1.3 specification.